Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 }
 ```

 The above code defines the QueryMsg variants for our two viewing key queries.
 Notice they each accept two fields: addr and key.
-These two fields are the minimum required for any viewing key query, as these two fields are required for the contract to authenticate the viewing key.
-This is discussed in more detail in our viewing key and query permit pathway.
+These two fields are the minimum required for any viewing key query, as these two fields are used by the contract to authenticate a viewing key.
+If this is not clear to you, we explain this in more detail in our [viewing keys and permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).

+We decided to have an easy start.
 Everything is already done here, so there is nothing further for you to do.
 The incomplete code is for permits, which we will do later.
+Just examine the code above and make sure there is nothing unclear.

 ### Exercise: implement get_validation_params method

-Below, you will find the code that defines a method for QueryMsg:
+Complete the code implementing the `get_validation_params` method on QueryMsg.
+You will see this in the src/msg.rs file, which is the incomplete code for you to work on:

 ```rust
 impl QueryMsg {